Skip to main content

 _descriptionstringYesWhat this specific test demonstrates

-{paramKey}matches parameter typeYes (per required param)Value for each {{USER_PARAM}} parameter
+{paramKey}matches parameter typeYes (per required param)Value for each {{USER_PARAM}} parameter (tools) or query parameter (resources)

 Writing Good Descriptions